-According to Merritt Hawkins’ 2017 Review of Physician and Advanced Practitioner Recruiting Incentives, the average CME allowance offered to physicians in 2016-2017 was $3,613.
+According to Merritt Hawkins’ 2019 Review of Physician and Advanced Practitioner Recruiting Incentives, the average CME allowance offered to physicians in 2018-2019 was $3,620 and $2,682 for NPs and PAs.
 What can you do to make the most out of your CME money to earn your credits?

 CME Online Subscriptions with Gift Card Promotions